Introduction for Asia-Pacific Space Geodynamics Program

 The APSG was included in an Action Program for Chinese Space Applications for sustainable Development.
 Presentations were made at the Third Asian-Pacific Radio Telescope Meeting at Urumqi, China in October 1994 and at the Ninth International Workshop on Laser Ranging Instrumentation held at Canberra, Australia in November 1994.
 At a meeting held after the Workshop in Canberra, representatives from Australia, China, Japan, and the USA expressed their strong support for the APSG project and agreed to form a Steering Committee chaired by Prof. Ye Shuhua with membership from the above four countries.
 After submission of a program plan to the International Association of Geodesy (IAG) at its General Assembly in Boulder, Colorado, USA in July 1995, the IAG endorsed the project.

 The first International Meeting of the APSG, held in Shanghai in June 1996, provided a venue for scientists working in the relevant disciplines in the Asia-Pacific region to meet, discuss their work, and plan activities.
-The second International Meeting of the APSG, held in Tahiti, French Polynesia in May 1998, provided the opportunity to review activities and plans underway and to begin the establishment of the infrastructure to conduct the scientific programs (see Report on the Second International Meeting of the Asia-Pacific Space Geodynamics Program, Tahiti, French Polynesia, May 12-16, 1998).
-The third International Meeting of the APSG.
+The second International Meeting of the APSG, held in Tahiti, French Polynesia in May 1998, provided the opportunity to review activities and plans underway and to begin the establishment of the infrastructure to conduct the scientific programs (see Report on the Second International Meeting of the Asia-Pacific Space Geodynamics Program, Tahiti, French Polynesia, May 12-16, 1998)...Till now we have successfully held more than 10 APSG International Symposiums and workshops.